Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/Build_ModularIndicatorPole_C.md

 Superclasses: <a href="ModularIndicatorPole.md">ModularIndicatorPole</a> < <a href="FGBuildable.md">FGBuildable</a> < <a href="Actor.md">Actor</a> < <a href="Object.md">Object</a>

-The Modular FICSIT Indicator Pole allows busy pioneers to check on the status of machines, factories and much more from a long distance far away.
+The Modular FicsIt Indicator Pole allows busy pioneers to check on the status of machines, factories and much more from a long distance far away.
 To express the status you can stack individual modules.
-FICSIT invested more money to make the indicator pole suitable for every situation by allowing it to be placed on walls, floors and beams with a dynamic orientation and even dynamic height.
+FicsIt invested more money to make the indicator pole suitable for every situation by allowing it to be placed on walls, floors and beams with a dynamic orientation and even dynamic height.
 ## Instance Members
 <b>Inherited Members:</b>
 - ModularIndicatorPole: <a href="ModularIndicatorPole.md#user-content-get-module">getModule()</a>, <a href="ModularIndicatorPole.md#user-content-get-next">getNext()</a>